 - Creative Development (music and art, painting and drawing etc)

 From Key Stage 4, pupils follow a transition course which leads to accreditation and qualifications where appropriate.
-The expectation is that the majority of learners leave Nancealverne school with a Qualification in ASDAN Personal Progress or Personal and Social Development, as well as accredited learning in other areas of ASDAN.
+The expectation is that the majority of learners leave Nancealverne school with a Qualification in ASDAN Personal Progress or Personal and Social Development at Entry Level, as well as accredited learning in other areas of ASDAN.

 ASDAN modules focus on skills including communication, numeracy, literacy and PSHE (Personal, Health and Social Education) as well as life skills which aim to develop individual personal autonomy and independence.
 The qualifications and accreditations are nationally recognised by the awarding bodies and demonstrates recognition of the students' achievements.